Rays-Robotics/ScriptGrab/README.md

 # ScriptGrab

 > **Warning:** This is an **experimental beta branch**
-> **Bugs may be present.** If you prefer a stable experience without potential glitches switch to the [main branch](https://github.com/Rays-Robotics/ScriptGrab) which only includes the CLI version.
+> **Bugs may be present.** If you prefer a stable experience without potential glitches switch to the [main branch](https://github.com/Rays-Robotics/ScriptGrab)
 >
 >
 **ScriptGrab** is a lightweight and powerful script manager designed to make downloading, managing, and running shell scripts a breeze.
 With ScriptGrab, you can quickly grab scripts from trusted sources, install local scripts, display tool information, and even uninstall or update them—all from a single command-line interface.